 For me, yoga is a mindfulness practice.
 It helps to rejuvenate the body, promotes weight reduction and gives emotional stability to the body.
 When I practice yoga, I take a moment to deliberately shift from a thoughtful state into a feeling state, shifting my awareness from my head into my heart.
-This action itself puts me in touch with the presence, the source of life.
+This action itself puts me in touch with the present, the source of life.
 When you are in touch with presence, yoga becomes a healing practice.

 When you approach your yoga practice from a perspective of awareness, or ‘presence,’ your mind starts to relax and become clearer, more present.
 I believe that the greatest healing occurs when you have a clear and relaxed mind.